Coalfire-Research/raining-in-the-clouds/documentation/exercises.md

 1. You may assume that the attacker has knowledge of any API resource nomenclature (ARNs) or resource names belonging to the target victim.
    1. IDs are not secrets nor should knowledge of the ID be the only access control
-1. The attacker would configure their own tenant account calling user with administrator (or * wildcard) permissions
+1. The attacker configures their own tenant account client with administrator (or * wildcard) permissions
    1. The attacker does not have any permissions granted by the target victim
    1. The attacker does control their own account so they would grant themselves (in their own tenant account) full admin
    1. This ensure that if the cloud service checks the caller's permissions to the API action only (but not the target resource input) it would not be blocked prematurely